 The mineralized hills surrounding Mason Valley are in a rain shadow of the Sonora, Carson and Yosemite ranges of the Sierra Nevada Mountains.
 The closest mountains are the Sweetwater and Pine Nut Mountains.
 These ranges are smaller, however they extend the rain shadow farther into the Great Basin past Mason Valley to the eastern mountain ranges in the center of the state.

 When the Nevada became a state in 1864 there had already been a considerable boom and bust on almost every mountain range all the way from the Spring Mountains in the south, northward to the Idaho border.
 Every dry creek and trickling spring was accompanied with tents and prospectors of every kind from all over the world.
-By 1880 the Comstock gold and silver boom began to fade, driving more interest into copper metals.
-Large copper bodies had been discovered in the mid to late 1800’s on the west side of the Mason Valley.
+By 1880 the Comstock gold and silver boom began to fade, driving more interest into copper and other metals.
+Large copper bodies had been discovered in the mid to late 1800’s on the west side of Mason Valley.
 This brings us to the discovery of turquoise in the vicinity of Stone Mountain Mine.
 A variety of prospectors and miners have come across the turquoise deposits since the 1890’s copper explorations.

 There were a few notable miners who once owned the claims in the Stone Mountain Mine vicinity.
 Namely “Otto Taubert”, Otto Taubert had likely made the first discovery of today’s Stone Mountain Turquoise while working for a local copper company.
 Otto Taubert sold his claims to “Walter Godber”.
 This is the same Walter Godber of the legendary “Godber-Burnham” turquoise claim that later made him famous.
 It is said that Godber found about $50,000 worth in turquoise before moving onto the better known Godber-Burnham claim in central Nevada.